aelzenaar/ncea-notes/unibooks.md

 ### Differential geometry
  * Manfred do Carmo, _Differential Geometry of Curves and Surfaces_.
 Differential geometry, without any more machinery than multivariable calculus.
 Quite dry and very computational.
 This is actually useful for physics (in particular, PHYSICS 201).
 (516.36 C28Y)
  * Michael Spivak, _A Comprehensive Introduction to Differential Geometry_.
 Five volumes of painfully typeset beautiful geometry.
-10/10 would etc. etc. (516.36 S76)
+(516.36 S76)

 ## Postgraduate texts

 ### Algebra
-General algebra.
+**General algebra.**
  * Joseph Rotman, _Advanced Modern Algebra_.
 This book is supposed to be very good, but something about it annoys me.
    I'm not too sure what the problem is: maybe it's a little too chatty, and it motivates everything (at least initially) with number theory?
 I will come back to it at some point, maybe I will like it better.
 (512 R84a)